MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Reminder on Hosted RPA capacity

-Within the Power Automate platform, the <b>‘Hosted RPA capacity’</b> is a purchased item (an add-on) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows with zero infrastructure.
+Within the Power Automate platform, the **‘Hosted RPA capacity’** is a purchased item (an add-on) assigned to the environment [(see how to assign capacity to environments)](https://learn.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) which allows to run desktop flows with zero infrastructure.
 It is allocated to hosted machine or committed to hosted machine groups :
 <br/><br/>

 |Consumming object|Description|Consumption mode|